-Site Identification 013 Facility Name: Couch Beach Cemetery/Blueberry Island

-Facility Location: Inspection Date:

-658 Union Street July 17, 2017
+Site Identification 013 Facility Name: Couch Beach Cemetery/Blueberry Island Facility Location: 658 Union Street Inspection Date: July 17, 2017

 Specification Yes/No/Description

 Site Access

 Accessible path of travel from passenger disembarking area and NO

 parking area to accessible entrance

 Disembarking area at accessible entrance NO

 Surface evenly paved or hard-packed YES

 No ponding of water YES

 Path of Travel

 Path does not require the use of stairs YES

 Path is stable, firm and slip resistant NO

 3 ft wide minimum YES

 Slope maximum 1:20 (5%) and maximum cross pitch is 2% (1:50).
 NO

-Continuous common surface, no changes in level greater than / 2 inch YES
+Continuous common surface, no changes in level greater than 1⁄2 YES

+inch

-Any objects protruding onto the pathway must be detected by a person with a visual disability using a cane NO
+Any objects protruding onto the pathway must be detected by a NO

+person with a visual disability using a cane

-Objects protruding more than 4" from the wall must be within 27" of the ground, or higher than 80" N/A
+Objects protruding more than 4" from the wall must be within 27" N/A

+of the ground, or higher than 80"

-Curb on the pathway must have curb cuts at drives, parking and drop-offs N/A
+Curb on the pathway must have curb cuts at drives, parking and N/A

-NOTES
+drop-offs

+NOTEC

-Half mile access path to beach consisting of steep slopes, muddy ter- paved and unpaved surfaces. rain, and sections of
+Half mile access path to beach consisting of steep slopes, muddy terrain, and sections of paved and unpaved surfaces.